Academic integrity statements for your syllabi

 Students’ statements written on exams or assignments

 Asking students before they take exams to write and sign statements affirming that they will not cheat sharply reduces cheating—see, for example, Dan Ariely, The (Honest) Truth About Dishonesty (HarperCollins 2012).
-Ditto for writing assignments and plagiarism, such as research or other types of papers.
+Ditto for writing assignments and plagiarism on papers.

 We suggest that members of the faculty ask students to write and sign such statements.
-They are most effective when students write the statements themselves (i.e., students do not sign a statement that you circulate).
+They are most effective when students write the statements themselves (i.e., as opposed to students signing a statement that you circulate).
 And they should written before the students take the exam.
 Any such statement should be brief, such as:

 “I will neither give nor receive unauthorized assistance on this exam.” or “The work in this assignment is my own.
 Any outside sources have been properly cited.”

 Three sample academic integrity statements for your syllabus